W. Simmons Mattress Factory adds brands – Tip Tricks

 W. Simmons Mattress Factory Inc., operates three different businesses, each with its own set of challenges, said Wayne Simmons, president and chief executive.

-By producing 300 to 400 beds daily at its corporate headquarters here, the firm has inherited the manufacturer's headaches of costs, labor and insurance.
+By producing 300 to 400 beds and king size futon mattresses daily at its corporate headquarters here, the firm has inherited the manufacturer's headaches of costs, labor and insurance.
 It also bears the responsibilities of a wholesale division, fulfilling institutional and private label contracts.
-And by operating a 25-showroom retail division, Simmons must remain open weekends and evenings till 9 p.m., plus assuming advertising costs and consumer obligations.
+And by operating a 25-showroom retail division, Simmons must remain open on weekends and evenings till 9 p.m., plus assuming advertising costs and consumer obligations.

 The wearing of those three hats, has made Simmons sartorially correct for the role of president of the International Sleep Products Assn., a post he assumed in March.
-Mattress maker won't take bed business lying down
+They will try their best in improving the performance of this industry, as in this article mentions Mattress maker won't take bed business lying down

 That decision has worked well.
 Volume this year should hit about $16 million; $12 million at retail and $4 million in contract-commercial jobs.
 That would produce a 25 percent increase in volume this year on top of a 12 percent jump in 1989.
 The firm's five-year-goal, said Woods, calls for $20 million in sales and "a handsome return of 10 to 12 percent on Wayne's investment.
 Our prime objective will demand greater service orientation.
 We want to be the Nordstrom of the bedding industry," asserted the executive, who previously had been with Leggett & Platt for 13 years.